 A ditch surrounds the stones.
 Cut into the bedrock, this ditch measures as much as 30 feet wide and 10 feet deep.
 The Ring of Brodgar was likely a religious monument of some sort.

 The standing stones of Stenness, also a likely religious monument, are located near the Ring of Brodgar.
 This site consisted of 12 very tall stones in a circle with a diameter of 104 feet.
 The stones are arranged to align with the sun.
 Surrounding the stones was a henge bank and a ditch.
 In the center of the ring lay four stones set in a square configuration.

 A village, known as the Barnhouse Village, lies near the Standing Stones of Stenness.
-It dates to shortly after 3000 BC.
+It dates to shortly after 3000 BC, conventional dating.
 Together, the Ring of Brodgar and the Standing Stones of Stenness represent a massive construction project far beyond the capability of one village.
 Therefore, it is likely that they represent a coordinated effort between multiple villages.

 So far, 76 ancient tombs have been discovered on the Orkney Islands.
 Although they vary slightly in style, they have some similarities.
 Their construction occurred about the same time, and they continued in use for hundreds of years.
 Most of them consist of multiple chambers with shelves designed to hold bones.

 It is likely that the occupants did not bury their dead immediately after death.
 Rather, they left the corpses out in the open, perhaps on a platform, until nature had reduced them to skeletons.
 The bones would then be carefully gathered and respectfully stored in the tombs.
 This practice was common in the ancient world.